 “It’s summer, it’s Sprite, it’s hip-hop,” said Aaliyah Shafiq Ely, category lead, sparkling flavors.
 “Music is so instrumental to summer—from festivals to block parties, to tunes blasting from car stereos—and, given the brand’s rich heritage, we wanted to present the best possible version of a summer hip-hop experience we could in these still-uncertain times.”

 Sprite has played an active, vocal role in societal conversations over the last 18 months.
 “The Give Back” collaboration used Sprite’s resources to celebrate community partners working to support creators and communities disproportionately affected by COVID-19 and racial inequality.
-At the height of the social justice demonstrations following the murder of George Floyd, Sprite announced a $500,000 contribution to the Black Lives Matter Global Network in a social post committing action in the fight for racial justice.
+At the height of the social justice demonstrations following the murder of George Floyd, Sprite announced a $500,000 contribution to the Black Lives Matter Global Network in a social post committing an action in the fight for racial justice.
 The brand also debuted a TV commercial, “Dreams Realized”, during the 2020 BET Awards telecast showcasing Black America’s resilience, excellence, and optimism.
-The 60-second spot emphasizes Sprite’s commitment to making young Black creators’ dreams a reality and inspire the next generation to do more and dream bigger.
+The 60-second spot emphasizes Sprite’s commitment to making young Black creators’ dreams a reality and inspires the next generation to do more and dream bigger.

 In the fall, Sprite encouraged fans to use their voices at the polls during the November elections and beyond through the #CreateYourFuture non-partisan voter education program, which gives young creators a platform to share why they vote and use the brand’s resources, reach and partners in the hip-hop community to amplify these expressions.